 - Easily enter checks and off-line donations at no additional cost

-Sign up for a free 14 day trial today to see how DoJiggy Pledge can help your organization more effectively run your walkathon.
+Sign up for free and see how DoJiggy can help your organization more effectively run your walkathon.

 Start with your network: When it comes time to recruit participants and volunteers, nothing will be more important than your network and your leadership branch.
-These people are often well established in the community, and will not only to participate, but will ask associates, friends and family members to participate as well.
+These people are often well established in the community and will not only participate but will ask associates, friends, and family members to participate as well.
 Encourage this!
-Don’t forget your Sponsors: Often, companies value opportunities to engage their workforce in community activities.
+Don’t forget your Sponsors.
+Often, companies value opportunities to engage their workforce in community activities.
 Therefore, it is important to ask companies not only for sponsorship to help offset the event costs, but also for their participation.
 Team registrations offer a fun and easy way for companies to participate.

 Understanding and articulating the ways in which prospective sponsors benefit from working with your organization is crucial.
 Everyone likes to help out a great cause; however, companies are looking for a win-win relationship.
 Be able to articulate exactly what your event will do for the companies that you seek sponsorship from before you speak with them.
 When speaking with potential sponsors, stay open to possible benefits you may have missed and look for opportunities to create more value.